-Having said that, Unsupervised Learning, especially Anomaly Detection, is hard to tune, because of absence of ground truth.
+Having said that, Unsupervised Learning, especially Anomaly Detection, is hard to tune, because of the absence of ground truth.
 Hence, Machine Learning Interpretability gives you an insight into how the algorithm is working.
-But, before that, let’s have some intuition the Isolation Forest.
+But, before that, let’s have some intuition about the Isolation Forest.

 Intuition to Isolation Forest.

 We can see that the point at the extreme right is an outlier.
 The intuition behind the Isolation Forest is that outliers can be separated with smaller tree depths.
-Now, we know that tree based methods tessellate the space into rectangles.
+Now, we know that tree-based methods tessellate the space into rectangles.
 Every line that breaks the space is a node in a decision tree.
 Let’s take an example.
 We tessellate the space and observe the number of tessellations needed to isolate the outlier:

-Drawing lines randomly in an order, we need 3 lines to separate the outlier.
+Drawing lines randomly in order, we need 3 lines to separate the outlier.
 Let’s take another case:

 Let’s say we want to isolate the point right in the middle.
 It’s can be seen that 4 lines are needed to do so.
 This gives us an intuition of how Isolation Forest works.
 The mathematics of this technique is beyond this article.
 For that, the reader may go through the original research paper here.